 There Are No Therapists: The districts don't largely seem to have therapists, leaving the traumatized victors to relive their nightmares yearly as they're forced to participate in the games (though it's implied that Katniss' mother was able to somehow gain access to one in order to get hold of drugs to treat her depression).
 Exploited by the Capitol to make them broken beyond repair and thus unable to fight back.
 Subverted in District 13: all refugees are given psychological help and local specialists do everything they can to get Peeta back to his old self after a Mind Rape.
 Before the final attack on the Capitol, soldiers are checked for possible psychological problems.
 (Johanna gets sent to a mental facility).
-Katniss also goes through therapy after her sister’s death, though one might wonder why she didn't get this sort of help earlier.
+Katniss also goes through therapy after her sister’s death.

 There Is No Kill Like Overkill: Here, there and everywhere given the nature of the Games.
 Big mention to Cato, who, having lost all his limbs and skin from being gnawed on by at least twenty wolf-like creatures for hours on end, dies from an arrow to the face.

 Title Drop: The first and third books are literally dropped.
 The best example would be book three, with the end of chapter two, making up the direction for the rest of the book: "I'm going to be the Mockingjay."

 There's a belated, sort-of one in Mockingjay when Katniss proclaims that "fire is catching".
 Catching Fire was the previous book.

 To Absent Friends: The book that Katniss, Peeta and Haymitch create at the end of Mockingjay.
 Also the "We Remember" propo series.